Ryan Fredericks: International career

 Fredericks made a single appearance for the England under-19 team in 2011, in a 3–0 defeat against the Netherlands.
 Fredericks is also eligible to represent Guyana and Scotland through his grandfather.

 Personal life

 Fredericks grew up in Potters Bar, attending Mount Grace School.

 Upon joining Fulham, Fredericks revealed that he had been a district champion in the 100m and the triple jump and had been offered athletics scholarships as a youth.
+Fredericks is a Christian.